C. L. Marlatt

 About the author

 Born in Atchison, Kansas, in 1863, Charles Lester Marlatt studied at Kansas State Agricultural College, earning bachelor's and master's degrees before beginning his career in entomology.
-He later joined the U.S. Department of Agriculture's Bureau of Entomology, where he became known for combining field knowledge, scientific writing, and public service.
+He later joined the U.S. Department of Agriculture, where he worked for decades in the Bureau of Entomology and became known for combining scientific research with public service.